 The panel banks are entitled, but not obliged, to be represented in the steering group.

 The Nowa rules entered into force on 26th of September 2011.
-The rules were last revised on 22 March 2017, entering into force on 1th of April 2017.
-These amendments enables Nowa to be published already on the same day as the trades which Nowa shall reflect are carried out.
+The rules were last revised on 27 February 2019, entering into force on 1th of April 2019.
+The recent amendments concerns the time of reporting and must be seen in relation to previous adjustments enabling Nowa to be published already on the same day as the trades which Nowa shall reflect are carried out.
+Furthermore, traded volume will be published also on days where Nowa is estimated.

 - DNB Bank ASA